Home » Guides » Reviews » Review: JET JWP-13BT

 3.6/5

-The JET JWP-13BT planer is a bench top solution that can smooth boards up to 13-inches wide and 6-inches thick.
-Unlike other planer manufacturers in this category JET also has larger, more powerful floor models.
-While this planer is sought after for its “helical” head, in our test we found this inserts are aligned in rows.
-And, unfortunately the plastic top casing was cracked on two of our units.
+The JET JWP-13BT planer is a benchtop solution that can smooth boards up to 13 inches wide and 6 inches thick.
+Unlike other planer manufacturers in this category, JET has a higher capacity and more powerful floor models.
+While this planer is sought after for its “helical” head, we found that inserts are aligned in rows in our test.
+And unfortunately, the plastic top casing was cracked on two of our units.

 JET JWP-13BT Bench Top Planer